Best Call Center Scheduling Software in 2026

 Verint - the enterprise WFM standard

 The trade-off is the same one you make with any enterprise platform: implementation is a project, not a purchase.
 Expect 3-6 months from contract to a calibrated production schedule, a dedicated WFM admin (often a full-time hire), and professional services fees that can match the first year of licensing.
-Verint does not publish pricing; deals are quoted per agent and negotiated, and real-world figures land in the $25-40 per agent/month range depending on modules and volume.
-On G2, Verint Workforce Management holds around 4.3/5, with reviewers praising forecast accuracy and flagging a steep learning curve and a dated admin UI.
+Verint does not publish pricing; deals are quoted per agent and negotiated, and real-world figures for a WFM-plus-quality-and-analytics bundle land in the $55-90 per agent/month list-price range, often negotiated down to $35-60 on multi-year deals.
+On G2, Verint Workforce Management holds around 4.2/5 (213 reviews), with reviewers praising forecast accuracy and flagging a steep learning curve and a dated admin UI.

 Ideal for centers of 500+ agents that need WFO depth - WFM plus quality and analytics from one vendor - and have the admin headcount to run it.
 If your only requirement is scheduling and you do not need the analytics stack, Verint is more platform than you will use, and a mid-market tool will get you there faster and cheaper.